About Regeneration

 Protect land from further degradation.
 Nations have administrative tools or legislative processes that can permanently protect land from degradation, including the creation of national parks and monumentswilderness designation, and conservation reserves.
 In the U.S., threatened land can be purchased by the government through a fund that received a boost with the passage of the Great American Outdoors Act, signed into law in 2020.
 Citizens can apply pressure for further action.

-Enter into partnerships with universities, NGOs, landowners, and private businesses, to facilitate restoration work.
+Enter into partnerships with universities, NGOs, landowners, and private businesses to facilitate restoration work.
 Multistakeholder alliances are often enhanced with governmental partnerships, such as has happened in Canada.
+The government there went a step further and contributed to the Land Degradation Neutrality (LDN) Fund, an investment fund initiated by the United Nations Convention to Combat Desertification (UNCCD) to support sustainable land management and land restoration in the Global South.
 These partnerships often are the result of public pressure campaigns.

 Respect traditional knowledge and implement traditional practices on public lands.
 Indigenous experience with fire management has influenced policy and practices on U.S. Forest Service lands.
 It can influence private conservation efforts as well, such as native plant restoration projects.
 Pressure from citizens and tribal members will encourage more policy changes.